provotum/poa-private-net/README.md

-# poa-private-net
+# Proof-of-Authority Private Ethereum Network

-A simple proof-of-authority ethereum private network that can be run on your local machine.
+This repository contains a simple proof-of-authority ethereum private network that can be run on your local machine.
 This is a customized version of [eth-private-net](github.com/vincentchu/eth-private-net) by Vincent Chu.

 If you plan to deploy a cluster of nodes in the cloud, have a look at the [remote branch of the setup repository](https://github.com/provotum/setup/tree/remote) where you can find a bunch of deployment scripts for remote deployment.